 Foreign Earned Income Exclusion

-The amount Foreign Earned Income Exclusion (FEIE) changes every year.
-For 2016 tax year the exclusion is equal to $101,300.0 USD of earned income from employment or active business outside the U.S. Passive income including interest, dividends and capital gains do not qualify for FEIE exclusion.
+As noted above, the amount for Foreign Earned Income Exclusion (FEIE) changes every year.
+For 2018 tax year the exclusion is equal to $104,100.0 USD of earned income from employment or active business outside the U.S. Passive income including interest, dividends and capital gains do not qualify for FEIE exclusion.
 The Foreign Earned Income Exclusion is only available to taxpayers who meet the Bona Fide foreign resident (BFFR) test or the physical presence test (PPT).
 To qualify as a BFFR in Canada, an individual taxpayer would most often have to file a Canadian tax return as a resident of Canada throughout the whole year.
 There are exceptional provisions for those who move to or from the US in a year.
 To qualify for physical presence test the individual must spend at least 330 days in a twelve-month period outside the United States.
 Some exceptions apply.
 To claim the FEIE the taxpayer must have his or her â€œtax homeâ€ outside the United States the entire year for those who apply under Bona Fide foreign resident or BFFR test, and for the 330 day period under the physical presence test or PPT.

 Foreign Tax Credits (FTCs)